 8. Viruses And Malware

 We are pretty sure that you are familiar with viruses and malware.
-After all, they are widely used on websites and ads by hackers to infect users’ computers, but the malware also allows hackers to launch other different attacks.
+After all, hackers use them widely on websites and ads to infect users’ computers, but malware also allows hackers to launch other attacks.

 If you don’t have secure comment filtering enabled, cybercriminals can write malicious codes as comments on your website and easily breach it.
 Malware is a gateway to hacking a website and taking it over.